 “I intend to attract a new kind of audience which does not usually go to the theatre; an audience craving strange journeys of darkness, horror, suspense, and wonder.
 All these thrills we will provoke into life, in the flesh, breathing and bleeding on stage, and right in your face.”
 Lee Mark Jones

 Its official!
-‘A Rock n Roll Suicide’ is "Like Marmite with crack on it! " Theatre of The Wild, Beautiful & Damned are The Sex Pistols of the Ed Fest fringe The mainstream theatre press hate it .
-But it continues to stir up a right storm attracting good crowds and reaction!
+‘A Rock n Roll Suicide’ is "Like Marmite with crack on it! " Theatre of The Wild, Beautiful & Damned were The Sex Pistols of the Ed Fest fringe.
+The mainstream theatre press both hated it and loved it .
+It stirred up a right storm attracting great crowds and reaction!

 The Edinburgh Reporter ***** 5 Stars - Mark-Jones stories and delivery are worth their weight in cultural gold, some are tragic, others laugh-out-loud hilarious.
 At the centre of it all is a raw, punk heart that refuses to play the game or settle.